 My father and all my uncles hunt in the fall and fish in summer. (compound subject, compound verb)

 In our sample sentence, Harry is the subject; bent down and picked up is a compound verb that says something about Harry.

 Harry dropping them back in the boxes is the complete subject and bent down and picked them up one by one is the complete predicate.

 Note: As long as the subject performs every action in the sentence, the sentence is a simple sentence.
 If two subjects perform different actions, the sentence will be a compound sentence.
 For example, Susy dropped the boxes and Harry picked them up.

-5 Responses to “Main Verbs and Simple Sentences”
+5 thoughts on “Main Verbs and Simple Sentences”